 If you need a plant that thrives on neglect, here you go!
-It’s almost impossible to kill this plant.
+It’s almost impossible to kill this potted plant.
 With dramatic upright spikes, the snake plant will take low light (though it prefers moderate light, if possible).
 Let it dry out between waterings.
-It has long deep green shoots that are pointed at the end, and on the thick side.
+It has long, deep green shoots pointed at the end and on the thick side.
 They stand up great on their own, creating a tall and dramatic effect that can work great as a floor plant or in a plant stand.

 2. ZZ Plant

 Shiny, waxy-looking leaves make the ZZ Plant a striking addition to any dark corner of your living room.
 Yes!
 It can take dark corners.
 It’s one of the hardiest houseplants around, surviving even if you forget to water it for a few weeks.
 In fact, water only when the top few inches of soil are dry.
 This one has beautiful bright green stalks and leaves, with thick stalks and smaller leaves shooting out on either side.

 Peace lily’s shiny leaves and interesting spoon-shaped white flowers add style to any setting.
 They’re fine with low to moderate light conditions, but they bloom better with bright light.
 Let the soil dry out between watering.
 This plant is wonderful because of its flowering leaves that shoot up gorgeous white Lillies.
 It will add that extra little spark to your living room, while at some times of the year, looking like a beautiful but normal house plant.
 The name is a bit of a misnomer: Peace lilies are not true lilies (plant family Liliaceae), but a member of the Araceae family that also includes colocasia or elephant ear.
 Otherwise, in terms of growing and care, peace — as in calm and tranquility — is pretty much what you get.